muratk5n/thirdwave/en/README.md

 ---

-"French leftists unite with Greens to avoid 2022 repeat of the Macron-Le Pen presidential duel"
+F24: "French leftists unite with Greens to avoid 2022 repeat of the Macron-Le Pen presidential duel"

 ---

-"Italy and France see rise in vaccinations despite resistance to Covid-19 'health pass'"
+F24: "Italy and France see rise in vaccinations despite resistance to Covid-19 'health pass'"

 ---

-For 2014 China was the [worst](2021/07/historical-carbon-emissions.md)
-polluter.
 For all time, it is US, China, UK, Japan, Germany, India, Russia, France, Canada.
 These countries caused the most carbon pollution.
 They are *guilty*.
 They caused our current predicament.
 Now they need to bend over backwards to help the rest.

+---

+For 2014 China was the [worst](2021/07/historical-carbon-emissions.md)
+polluter.

 "Behind the Rise of U.S. Solar Power, a Mountain of Chinese Coal..
 Reliance on coal-fired electricity to produce solar panels